Artisan Partners Limited Partnership Sells 120,348 Shares of AstraZeneca PLC (NASDAQ:AZN)

-Several research firms have weighed in on AZN.
-Jefferies Financial Group raised AstraZeneca from a “hold” rating to a “buy” rating in a report on Monday, September 25th.
-StockNews.com assumed coverage on shares of AstraZeneca in a research report on Thursday, October 5th.
+AZN has been the subject of several research analyst reports.
+Erste Group Bank reiterated a “hold” rating on shares of AstraZeneca in a research report on Friday, September 8th.
+StockNews.com started coverage on shares of AstraZeneca in a report on Thursday, October 5th.
 They set a “strong-buy” rating for the company.
-Finally, Erste Group Bank reissued a “hold” rating on shares of AstraZeneca in a research note on Friday, September 8th.
+Finally, Jefferies Financial Group raised AstraZeneca from a “hold” rating to a “buy” rating in a research note on Monday, September 25th.
 Two research analysts have rated the stock with a hold rating, five have issued a buy rating and one has given a strong buy rating to the company.
 According to data from MarketBeat, the stock has a consensus rating of “Moderate Buy” and an average target price of $103.00.

 AstraZeneca Profile